Klipper3d/klipper/docs/Code_Overview.md

 * If submitting the module for inclusion in the main Klipper code, be sure to place a copyright notice at the top of the module.
 See the existing modules for the preferred format.
+* If submitting the module for inclusion in the main Klipper code, be sure to append it to `klippy/extras/.gitignore` as an exclusion.
+A helper script exists at `scripts/update_klippy_extra_gitignore.sh` which allows for easy addition of the exclusion.

 ## Adding new kinematics